-The city no longer implements high-density (infill) construction projects, and construction of properties with an area of 21.2 million square meters has been canceled.
-New hospitals, schools and kindergartens, transport interchanges and metro stations appear each year.
+The city no longer implements high-density (infill) construction projects, and the construction of properties with an area of 21.2 million square meters has been canceled.
+New hospitals, schools and kindergartens, transport interchanges, and metro stations appear each year.

 Science and innovations

 The city has established 33 technology parks accommodating thousands of small and medium-sized innovative companies.
 39 industrial complexes prioritizing innovation development have been registered.
 12 technology parks for children are being developed at local universities, offering classes for school children.